NicolasMSalas/eco395m_ml_coffee_trees/README.md

 # Limitations of the Data
 EACH PERSON FILL IN WHAT THE LIMITATIONS OF YOUR DATA ARE

-The Sentiment Ratio data is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.
+The Sentiment Ratio data and the import data for the top coffee importing countries is not as helpful as it could have been if we had gathered it on a monthly basis, considering that we are trying to predict coffee prices on a monthly basis.

 # Models
 DESCRIBE THE MODEL YOU CHOSE, AND WHY YOU CHOSE IT